 Read the full story on internetx.com ➜

 5. Money Talk ($1.2K/year)

-Qin Xie (from London, England, United Kingdom) started Money Talk over 2 years ago.
+Qin Xie (from London, England, United Kingdom) started Money Talk about 3 years ago.

 Hi, I’m Qin Xie, a journalist, and editor based in London.
 I recently launched Money Talk, a reader-funded newsletter on personal finance.

 It’s early days still - Money Talk went live at the end of May - but I made £100 in the first month and a couple of people even signed up for a whole year.